 How do you choose the right video color space for your project?
 I want to take you through a few basic color spaces and their applications.

-For the most part a single color space is all you need to be concerned with, and that’s the standard HDTV Rec.
-709, or BT.709.
+For the most part you only need to be concerned with one color space, and that’s the standard HDTV Rec.
+709, or BT.

-sRGB is a color space created for CRT computer monitors, graphics and print.
-It is based on the same primaries and has basically the same gamut as Rec.
 709.

-sRGB has a non-linear gamma in order to approximate the response of CRT display technology.
+sRGB is a color space originally created for CRT computer monitors, graphics and print.
+It is almost identical to the Rec.
+709 video color space.
+It’s based on the same primaries and has basically the same gamut as Rec 709. sRGB has a non-linear gamma in order to approximate the response of CRT display technology.

 sRGB is still the standard for computer imaging, most consumer to mid level cameras and home printers.
 For professional printing and pre-press purposes Adobe RGB is often used which has an extended gamut that can be reproduced with professional CMYK printing.